marcpage/libernet/README.md

-			"time": total time in seconds connected to the server, "input": total bytes received from this node, "output": total bytes sent to this node,
-			"karma": karma received from this node,
+			"time": total time in seconds connected to the server, "input": total bytes received from this node, "output": total bytes sent to this node, "response": total times we received an exact match for what we needed, "similar": total items returned for similar-to searchs, "karma": karma received from this node,
 		}
 	},